locallyoptimistic/LocallyOptimistic/content/post/kpis.md

 ![](/img/kpi_dag.png)

 Figuring out how KPIs are related is a useful exercise and ensures everyone is working towards the same goals.
-I like to sketch these out and make visible to all teams.

 ### KPIs should makes sense for your organization